kevintpeng/Learn-Something-Every-Day/Networking/Wireshark.md

 #### Analyze TCP Connection Traffic
 - First three TCP packets should be labelled `[SYN]`, `[SYN, ACK]`, `[ACK]`.
 This is the TCP handshake sequence.
 - Select the first packet.
 Observe the packet details in the middle Wireshark packet details pane.
 Notice that it is an Ethernet II / Internet Protocol Version 4 / Transmission Control Protocol frame.
+- Expand Ethernet II to view Ethernet details.
+Observe the Destination and Source fields.
+The destination should be your default gateway's MAC address and the source should be your MAC address.
+You can use ipconfig /all and arp -a to confirm.